khrj/volte-fix/README.md

 > Note: No matter what method you use, if you want to use VoLTE in a GSI that's based on any version older than AOSP v216, you'll also have to push the android.hardware.telephony.ims.xml to /system/etc/permissions

+## Using the flashable zips

+Go to [releases](https://github.com/KhushrajRathod/VoLTE-Fix/releases) and download the

+- binder 64 zip if you're on an a64 or arm64 device.

+- binder 32 zip if you're on an arm device.

+Then simply flash using any custom recovery such as TWRP

 ## Using the Installer Scripts
 ### Via adb
 > Note: If you're not rooted, boot into TWRP, and mount system as r/w